docsforadobe/after-effects-scripting-guide/docs/layers/avlayer.md

 `app.project.item(index)layer(index).isTrackMatte`

-#### NOTE
-This functionality was updated in After Effects 23.0.
+?> **Note:** This functionality was updated in After Effects 23.0.
 Track Matte is no longer dependent on layer order.

 **Description**